 The PurpleAir API also has grouping functionality.
 You can add several sensors to a single group and query the entire group simultaneously with one request.
 More information is available in our API guide.

 There are plans to release endpoints that allow you to query the history of multiple sensors at once.
-Until that has been implemented, the above-mentioned strategies will help you avoid getting rate-limited or losing access to the API.
+We do not have a timeline at this time.

 Query Real-Time Data Rather than Recent History